 XING has been a cornerstone of professional networking in the German-speaking world for nearly two decades.
 For millions of professionals in Germany, Austria, and Switzerland, it serves as both a career network and a job search tool.
-But as the tech industry becomes more global and the demands of job seekers evolve, is XING still the best option for developers and engineers in the DACH region?
+But as the job market becomes more global and the demands of job seekers evolve, is XING still the best option for professionals in the DACH region?
 Here is how MisuJob compares.

 Feature-by-Feature Comparison